reinaRHL/myPlaces/README.md

 # myPlaces
 App that saves memorable places!
-* Click "search the places..." button to jump to the google map- It will show your location!
+* Click "search the places..." button to jump to the google map- It will show your current location!
-* Long click the place that you want to save
+* Long click the place that you want to save on google map
 * Search the place - user can choose to save the place
 * Go back to see a list
 * Click the item to search the saved place in the map